PacktPublishing/Software-Architecture-with-Cpp-2E/Chapter18/kubernetes/README.md

 when the HTTP header `Host` is provided.
 A browser sets that header automatically:

 ```
-NODE_IP customer.local
+<node-ip> customer.local
-NODE_IP opentelemetry.local  # opentelemetry-collector
+<node-ip> opentelemetry.local  # opentelemetry-collector
-NODE_IP dashboard.local      # aspire-dashboard
+<node-ip> dashboard.local      # aspire-dashboard
 ```

 In Windows, the default path to the file looks like this: `%SystemRoot%\system32\drivers\etc\hosts`

-NODE_IP changes when DHCP (Dynamic Host Configuration Protocol) assigns a new IP address, and you must change these fully qualified domain names (FQDN) in `/etc/hosts` in this case, but the address NODE_IP can be static if the addon `host-access` is enabled:
+The <node-ip> changes when DHCP (Dynamic Host Configuration Protocol) assigns a new IP address, and you must change these fully qualified domain names (FQDN) in `/etc/hosts` in this case, but the address <node-ip> can be static if the addon `host-access` is enabled.
+Or assign static DHCP IP addresses (DHCP reservations) specific to your environment:

 ```
 10.0.1.1 customer.local